synbioz/metaslug/README.md

 ## Warning

-You may encounter a problem if you change locale in a filter, because metas are loaded in a before_filter on top on the application controller.

-The best way to avoid this is to use `prepend_before_filter` to ensure your filters will be processed first.
+Metaslug overrides the default render method, to be able to use dynamic metas.
+We need to access the vars setted after action and interpolate them before rendering.

 ## Roadmap

 This is what we planned to add next:

-- Create `config/metaslug` directory automatically
-- Manage more complicated metas
+- Manage more complicated metas (opengraph…)
-- Ability to add dymamic content in metas
-- Finalize generator (install, locale…)
-- Add default translation in generator
 - Different storage (database, cache…)
 - Web interface to edit metas from the app